mformayank/typescript-node-api-structure/README.md

 Not Included Database.

-Use tsc to compile Typescript and generating dist folder
+Use tsc to compile Typescript and generating dist folder.

+type npm start to run application